IndicoDataSolutions/indico-client-java/README.md

 Most users will only need to use “standard” to get both document and page-level text and block positions in a nested response format (returned object is a nested dictionary).

-The “simple” configuration provides a basic and fast (3-5x faster) OCR option for native PDFs- i.e. it will not work with scanned documents.
-Returns document, page, and block-level text and the returned object is a nested dictionary.
+The “simple” configuration provides a basic and fast (3-5x faster) OCR option for native PDFs- i.e. it will NOT work with scanned documents.
+It returns document, page, and block-level text and the returned object is a nested dictionary.

 The “legacy” configuration is principally intended for users who ran Indico’s original pdf_extraction function to extract text and train models.
 Use “legacy” if you are adding samples to models that were trained with data using